ExterFramework/.github/profile/README.md

 ## 📖 Overview

-**ExterFramework** is a comprehensive, open-source development ecosystem purpose-built for **FiveM** (GTA V multiplayer) and **Roblox** game server environments.
+**ExterFramework** is a comprehensive, open-source development ecosystem purpose-built for **FiveM** (GTA V multiplayer) game server environments.
 The framework provides a complete suite of interconnected modules — from core UI primitives and HUD systems to full-featured gameplay mechanics — designed with a modular architecture that enables server operators to deploy production-ready features with minimal configuration overhead.

 Built primarily in **Lua** (server/client game logic) and **TypeScript/React** (NUI web interfaces), ExterFramework follows a consistent design philosophy: each module is self-contained yet interoperable, communicating through a shared library layer (`exter-lib`) that standardizes event handling, state management, and cross-resource communication.